 🗺1407 University Blvd, Ames, IA 50011, United States

-If you have a ticket to the football game, you actually receive free entry to the Reiman Gardens on game day, otherwise entrance is $9 for an adult.
-The Reiman Gardens share a car park with the Jack Trice Stadium, so on game days, if you DON’T have a football ticket, you are unable to park at the gardens.
+If you have a ticket to the football game, you actually receive free entry to the Reiman Gardens on game day.
+Otherwise entrance is $9 for an adult.
+The Reiman Gardens share a car park with the Jack Trice Stadium.
+On game days, if you DON’T have a football ticket, you are unable to park at the gardens.

-Opposite the Butterfly Wing entrance, there’s an incubator with all the different real life cocoons, which once hatched then get released into the Butterfly Wing.
+Opposite the Butterfly Wing entrance, there’s an incubator with all the different real life cocoons.
+Once hatched then get released into the Butterfly Wing.
 The building is even shaped like a butterfly!

 ISU Sorority/Fraternity Greek Houses